-- Deputies will use only the force objectively reasonable to effectively and safely resolve an incident, while protecting the lives of the deputy or others.
-When feasible, deputies should announce that force will be utilized prior to the application of such force. - a.
+Deputies will use only the force necessary and proportional to resolve an incident effectively and safely, while protecting the lives of the deputy or others.
+When feasible, deputies should announce that force will be utilized prior to the application of such force.

+- a.
 The reasonableness of a particular use of force is based on the totality of circumstances known by the deputy at the time of the use of force. - i.
-Reasonableness must be judged from the perspective of a reasonable deputy on the scene, rather than with the benefit of hindsight. - ii.
+Reasonableness will be judged from the perspective of a reasonable deputy on the scene, rather than with the benefit of hindsight. - ii.
 The reasonableness standard is an objective one; whether the deputy's actions are objectively reasonable in light of the facts and circumstances confronting the deputy, without regard to the deputy's underlying intent or motivation. - iii.
 Reasonableness is not capable of precise definition or mechanical application. - iv.
-The reasonableness standard must allow for the fact that deputies are often forced to make split-second decisions about the amount of force that is necessary in circumstances that are tense, uncertain, dynamic, and rapidly evolving. - 2.
-When the circumstances justifying a particular level of force no longer exist, that level of force must be discontinued as part of the reassessment of the situation. - 3.
+The reasonableness standard will allow for the fact that deputies are often forced to make split-second decisions about the amount of force that is necessary in circumstances that are tense, uncertain, dynamic, and rapidly evolving. - When the circumstances justifying a particular level of force no longer exist, that level of force will be discontinued as part of the reassessment of the situation.
+Some reasons to discontinue using force: - a.
+The person on whom force is used is under the deputy's control; or - b.
+The person no longer poses an imminent threat of physical injury or death; or - c.
+The deputy determines that force will no longer accomplish a legitimate law enforcement objective. - 3.
 Deputies will utilize their authorized weapons and other less lethal items in accordance with established policy and training for that particular item. - 4.
 Additional care and caution should be exercised when encountering children, the elderly, or individuals who are pregnant, suffering from pre-existing injuries, frail, have a low body mass, are experiencing a medical or mental health crisis, or are otherwise apparently vulnerable or in distress. - 5.
 Deputies may use reasonable force against a domestic animal/pet to prevent substantial harm to the deputy or another person.

-B. De-escalation
+D. De-escalation

 - 1. Deputies should use de-escalation techniques when appropriate. - 2.
 The recommendation for deputies to engage in de-escalation techniques does not preclude deputies from using justifiable force when objectively reasonable. - 3.
 Deputies should, when feasible, use combinations of the following de-escalation tactics to reduce the need for, or degree of, force used: - a.
-Attempt to isolate and contain the subject; - b.
+Attempt to isolate and contain the subject;

+- b.
 Create time and distance from the subject by establishing a buffer zone (reactionary gap) and utilize cover to avoid creating an imminent threat that may require the use of force; - c.
 Request additional resources; - d.
 Attempt to establish rapport and engage in communication with the subject; - e.
 Tactically re-position to maintain the reactionary gap, protect the public, and preserve deputy safety; and - f.
 Continue de-escalation techniques, taking as much time as reasonably necessary, to resolve the incident, before having to use force.

-C. Use of Deadly Force
+E. Use of Deadly Force